-Google founders Larry Page and Sargey Brin were introduced to OKR by Doerr, and then both the founders implemented OKR at google which we still use in present.
+Google founders Larry Page and Sergey Brin were introduced to OKR by Doerr, and then both the founders implemented OKR at google which we still use in present.

-google uses OKR much frequently than others and tries to set aspiring goal and track progress.
-John Doerr after joining one of the major investors in Google Kleiner Perkins Caufield & Byers and introducing OKR to Google founders Larry Page and Sargey Brin, OKR actually started its journey which still never come to an end.
+Google uses OKR much frequently than others and tries to set aspiring goals and track progress.
+John Doerr after joining one of the major investors in Google Kleiner Perkins Caufield & Byers and introducing OKR to Google founders Larry Page and Sergey Brin, OKR actually started its journey which still never come to an end.

 Benefits of OKRs

 Starting with its origins with Peter Drucker, its successive distillations by Andy Grove and John Doerr, and its widespread (and successful) adoption by Google, Linkedin and other companies, the empirical evidence of the success of OKRs are all around.
 Nonetheless, many organizations remain wedded to anachronistic annual performance review processes, thereby missing out on the many benefits of OKRs.